How to navigate Miami's neighborhoods like a pro

 Best neighborhood for beach time and nightlife

 Speaking of lively, the nightlife in South Beach is hard to beat.
-Popular staples like Mango's, The Clevelander and Nikki Beach are always a good time, but feel free to branch out.
+Popular staples such as Mango's, The Clevelander and Nikki Beach are always a good time, but feel free to branch out.
 Do Not Sit On The Furniture is a small club with huge tunes delivered by guest DJs, while M2 gives you that bass-all-over-your-body immersive party experience.
 And if dives are more your scene, you can't go wrong with a night at the infamous Mac's Club Deuce (if it was good enough for Anthony Bourdain, it's good enough for us).

 4. Little Havana